Solo Travel in Spain

 Did you know?
 Bullfights have gone out of fashion in Spain.
 In fact, in some provinces, the bloody sport has been banned.
 The question was what to do with the old bullrings.
 Two brilliant solutions are to be found in Barcelona where the bullring has been converted into a high-tech ultra-cool shopping mall.
 The solution in Tarazona near Zaragoza was to convert the bull ring into flats, each of which, naturally, has at least one half-circular wall.

 Issues in the Country

 Due to high rising housing costs, anti-tourist protests have taken place in Spain over the last few years (especially pre-Covid times).
 Barcelona, San Sebastian, Bilbao and the island of Mallorca have all held protests at both the changing faces of their cities and the fact that they can no longer afford to live there.
 As locals, they are being priced out of their cities due to tourism.

 - Solo Travel in Madrid

 - Solo Travel in Seville

 - Solo Travel in La Palma, Canaries

-Inka Piegsa-Quischotte is a contributor to many travel magazines and websites.
-She is also the owner of Glamour Granny Travels as well as the author of a guide book for solo travellers to Galicia/Spain and a literary guide to Istanbul.
+Contributor – Inka Piegsa-Quischotte is a contributor to many travel magazines and websites.
+She is the author of a guidebook for the solo traveler to Galicia/Spain and a literary guide to Istanbul.